-An oil and filter change is the most essential form of car maintenance, and should be carried out regularly.
-It consists of a full drain and refill of your engine oil and an oil filter change.
+An oil and filter change is the most essential form of car maintenance.
+It consists of a full drain and refill of your engine oil and fitting a brand-new oil filter.

 During an oil and filter change, a mechanic follows five simple steps:

-- Remove sump plug (the bit on the underside of your car that keeps the oil in your car) and drain oil
+- Remove the sump plug (the bit on the underside of your car that keeps the oil in your car) and drain the oil

 - Remove the oil filter